Gift Icon

 6. Inadequate Insurance Coverage

 In the event of unexpected incidents or accidents during shipping, insufficient insurance coverage can lead to financial losses.
-Ensure that the clamshell bucket is adequately insured against potential risks.
+Guarantee that the clamshell bucket is adequately insured against potential risks.
 Review insurance policies, including coverage limits and exclusions, and consider additional coverage if needed to fill any gaps in protection.

 1. Regulatory Compliance in Shipping